Rockies vs. Dodgers: Odds, spread, over/under - September 26

 Rockies vs. Dodgers Betting Trends and Insights

-- Oddsmakers have implied with the moneyline set for this matchup that Los Angeles has a 71.4% chance to win.
+- The oddsmakers' moneyline implies a 71.4% chance of a victory for Los Angeles.

-- The Dodgers went 6-2 across the eight games they were favored on the moneyline in their last 10 matchups.
+- The Dodgers were favored on the moneyline for nine of their last 10 games, and they went 6-3 in those matchups.

-- In its last 10 matchups, Los Angeles and its opponents combined to go over the run total two times (all 10 of the games had set totals).
+- In its last 10 outings (all had set totals), Los Angeles combined with its opponents to hit the over on the run total one time.

-- The Rockies have won in 51, or 36.7%, of the 139 contests they have been named as odds-on underdogs this year.
+- The Rockies have been victorious in 52, or 37.1%, of the 140 contests they have been chosen as underdogs in this season.

 - The Rockies have won all of their 22 games in which they were named as at least a +200 moneyline underdog.